platformsh/platformsh-docs/sites/friday/src/get-started/express/add-database.md

 {{< note >}}
 {{% vendor/name %}} will now read your configuration files, and begin building your application image. **Your push will fail**; don't worry, this is expected.
 At this point {{% vendor/cli %}} is not aware of the resources our new service needs.
-We need to tell it what kind of CPU, Memory, and disk to assign to the service container.
+You need to define how much CPU, memory, and disk to assign to the service container.

 Please complete [Configure resources for your service](#3-configure-resources-for-your-service) step
 {{< /note >}}